timothymasso/timothymasso.github.io/_dataprojects/internetgeo.md

 ## Linking Airport Coordinates
 Once the crash sites were plotted, I wanted to add the coordinates of the **origin airports**.
 To do that, I used a separate CSV of U.S. airport codes that included latitude and longitude.
 I matched each incident’s airport ID or name to the airport data and added the coordinates.
-Some airport fields were missing or formatted differently, so I added fallback logic — if no airport match was found, the program used the accident coordinates instead.
+Some airport fields were missing or formatted differently, so I added fallback logic, if no airport match was found, the program used the accident coordinates instead.

 ## Visualizing with Leaflet